Heel Pain Not Improving?

 Most heel pain settles with simple treatment.
 If it hasn’t, there is usually a reason.

-While some problems improve relatively quickly, others continue despite stretching, footwear changes, rest, or previous treatment.
+Some heel pain improves quickly.
+Other cases continue despite stretching, footwear changes, rest, or previous treatment.

 Runner on Road